ProDOS-8/ProDOS-8.github.io/_pages/docs/technote/technote21.md

 <h2>Revised by Dave Lyons & Matt Deatherage (March 1990)
-<br>Written by Matt Deatherage & Dan Strnad (November 1988)</h2>
+<br />Written by Matt Deatherage & Dan Strnad (November 1988)</h2>

-<p>This Technical Note describes how to identify ProDOS devices and their
-characteristics given the ProDOS unit number.
+<p>This Technical Note describes how to identify ProDOS devices and their characteristics given the ProDOS unit number.
 This scheme should only be used under ProDOS 8.</p>

-<p><em>Changes since January 1990:</em> Modified AppleTalk call code for
-compatibility with ProDOS 8 versions earlier than 1.5 and network-booted version 1.4.</p>
+<p><em>Changes since January 1990:</em> Modified AppleTalk call code for compatibility with ProDOS 8 versions earlier than 1.5 and network-booted version 1.4.</p>

 <hr>

-<p>There are various reasons why an application would want to identify ProDOS
+<p>There are various reasons why an application would want to identify ProDOS devices.
-devices.
 Although ProDOS itself takes great pains to treat all devices equally, it has internal drivers for two types of devices: Disk II drives and the /RAM drive provided on 128K or greater machines.
 Because all devices really are not equal (i.e., some cannot format while others are read-only, etc.), a developer may need to know how to identify a ProDOS device.</p>

-<p>Although the question of how much identification is subjective for each
-developer, ProDOS 8 offers a fair level of identification; the only devices which cannot be conclusively identified are those devices with RAM-based drivers, and they could be anything.
+<p>Although the question of how much identification is subjective for each  developer, ProDOS 8 offers a fair level of identification; the only devices  which cannot be conclusively identified are those devices with RAM-based  drivers, and they could be anything.
 The vast majority of ProDOS devices can  be identified, however, so you could prompt the user to insert a disk in  UniDisk 3.5 #2, instead of Slot 2, Drive 2, which could be confusing if the  user has a IIc or IIGS.</p>

-<p>Note that for the majority of applications, this level of identification is
+<p>Note that for the majority of applications, this level of identification is  unnecessary.
-unnecessary.
 Most applications simply prompt the user to insert a disk by its  name, and the user can place it in any drive which is capable of working with  the media of the disk.
 You should avoid requiring a certain disk to be in a  specific drive since doing so defeats much of the device-independence which  gives ProDOS 8 its strength.</p>

-<p>When you do need to identify a device (i.e., if you need to format media in
-a Disk II or /RAM device), however, the process is fairly straightforward.
+<p>When you do need to identify a device (i.e., if you need to format media in  a Disk II or /RAM device), however, the process is fairly straightforward.
 This process consists of a series of tests, any one of which could end with a  conclusive device identification.
 It is not possible to look at a single ID  byte to determine a particular device type.
 You may determine rather quickly  that a device is a SmartPort device, or you may go all the way through the  procedure to identify a third-party network device.
 For those developers who  absolutely must identify devices, DTS presents the following discussion.</p>

 <h2>Isn't There Some Kind of "ID Nibble?"</h2>

 <p>ProDOS 8 does not support an "ID nibble."
-Section 5.2.4 of the ProDOS 8
-Technical Reference Manual states that the low nibble of each unit number in the device list "is a device identification:  0 = Disk II, 4 = Profile,
-$F = /RAM."</p>
+Section 5.2.4 of the ProDOS 8  Technical Reference Manual states that the low nibble of each unit number in  the device list "is a device identification:  0 = Disk II, 4 = Profile,  $F = /RAM."</p>

-<p>When ProDOS 8 finds a "smart" ProDOS block device while doing its search of
-the slots and ports, it copies the high nibble of $CnFE (where n is the slot number) into the low nibble of the unit number in the global page.
+<p>When ProDOS 8 finds a "smart" ProDOS block device while doing its search of the slots and ports, it copies the high nibble of $CnFE (where n is the slot number) into the low nibble of the unit number in the global page.
 The low nibble then has the following definition:</p>

 <dl>
 <dt>Bit 3:</dt><dd>Medium is removable</dd>